Bounding the quantum capacity with flagged extensions: Discussion

 \section{Discussion}

 In the examples we provided we did not try to numerically optimize in the whole parameter region allowed by the sufficient conditions for degradability.
 Indeed, the minimization of the upper bound is not a convex optimization problem and would require brute force search, but there are already many parameters for Pauli channels and $d=2$, $n=1$.
 However, we stress the fact that the family of upper bounds for the quantum and private capacity of a channel $\Lambda$ is even larger in principle, as one can consider the flagged extension of $\Lambda^{\otimes k}$: a degradable flagged extension of $\Lambda$ gives also a degradable flagged extension of $\Lambda^{\otimes k}$ but the converse is not true.
 We tried to search for a better upper bound of the quantum capacity of the depolarizing channel with two uses, by restricting brute force search to certain parametrizations of the flags, but the attempts we made did not show anything better than the $k=1$ bound.
 It is desirable to further investigate if $k=1$ gives already the best upper bound or a phenomenon similar to superadditivity shows up for flagged extensions.
 Moreover, the extensions we obtained are explicitly dependent on the Kraus representation chosen, which is not unique.
 We did not find a way to identify an optimal choice of Kraus operators.
 Since for any channel the number of Kraus operators can be increased arbitrarily by a suitable isometry, it is conceivable that one needs to look at an unbounded space of flags to optimize the upper bound of degradable extensions.
-As a side note, we point out that the mixed flags extensions as considered in~\cite{flagFKG} can be treated in the formalism of this paper, just by working with a proper choice of Kraus operators, e.g. $K\rho K^\dagger \otimes (q\ketbra{0}{0}+(1-q) \ketbra{1}{1})=\sqrt{q}K\rho \sqrt{q}K^\dagger \otimes \ketbra{0}{0} +\sqrt{1-q}K\rho \sqrt{1-q}K^\dagger \otimes \ketbra{1}{1} $ with the new Kraus operators $\sqrt{q}K$ and $\sqrt{1-q}K$.
+As a side note, we point out that the mixed flags extensions as considered in~\cite{Fanizza2020} can be treated in the formalism of this paper, just by splitting the Kraus operators into Kraus operators with proper probabilities.